 When trying to decide which quality of oils to buy, these are some of the questions that need to be asked (taken from The Essential Oil Desk Reference):

 - Are the fragrances delicate, rich, and organic?
 Do they “feel” natural?
 Do the aromas vary from batch to batch as an indication that they are painstakingly distilled in small batches rather than industrially processed on a large scale?
+(Think fine wine.)

 - Does your supplier subject each batch of essential oils through multiple chemical analyses to test for purity and therapeutic quality?
-Are these tests performed by independent labs?

 - Does your supplier grow and distill its own organically grown herbs?

 - Are the distillation facilities part of the farm where the herbs are grown (so oils are freshly distilled), or do herbs wait days to be processed and lose potency?

 - Does your supplier use low pressure and low temperature to distill essential oil so as to preserve all of their fragile chemical constituents?
 Are the distillation cookers fabricated from costly food-grade stainless steel alloys to reduce the likelihood of the oils chemically reacting with metal?

 - Does your supplier personally inspect the fields and distilleries where the herbs are grown and distilled?
 Do they verify that no synthetic or harmful solvents or chemicals are being used?